danya1648/first-project/README.md

 # first-project
 My first project.
 I am going to present several Python projects in the near future.
 Getting acquinted with Github for now.
+Also, I am interested in some DevOps stuff.